Criminal

 This article introduces government seizure and forfeiture of personal property, explains the procedure, and provides information on how a property owner can respond when the government takes property.

-A Child In Need of Supervision is a child who needs guidance, treatment, or rehabilitation, and falls under one of three categories.
+A Child In Need of Supervision is a child who needs guidance, treatment, or rehabilitation.

 This article describes Maryland's driving while impaired by alcohol laws.